-The host may use previously supplied equipment from the NCAA, specifically BODYARMOR, equipment with approval from the NCAA; however, unless approved by the NCAA (which is often possible), they must be used in areas not within television or photographer view [they may not be used on the sidelines or within the competition area(s)].
-Powerade equipment previously supplied from the NCAA should not be used.
+The host may use previously supplied equipment from the NCAA, specifically POWERADE, equipment with approval from the NCAA; however, unless approved by the NCAA (which is often possible), they must be used in areas not within television or photographer view [they may not be used on the sidelines or within the competition area(s)].

-If you have any questions regarding any of this information, please contact Anjellica Rospond (317-917-6075; arospond@ncaa.org .
+If you have any questions regarding any of this information, please contact Zach Christopher (317-917-6531; mliddane@ncaa.org).